sethtroisi/gmp-ecm/trunk/build.vc10/readme.txt

     ecm-params.h.win32.amd.new

-To use this file when building ecm and ecmlib, remove the '.new' extension.
+To use this file when building ecm and ecmlib, remove the '.new' extension and add a reference to it in the ecm-param.h file in the build.vc10 directory.

 Tests
 =====